Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 If you have vision insurance, your vision care plan may cover some or all costs of your eye exam.

-An eye exam without insurance at Costo may vary depending on the location, but it’s still considered low-cost compared to the price that private eye doctors.
+An eye exam without insurance at Costo may vary depending on the location.
+No matter what, it is considered low-cost compared to private eye doctors.

 Costco also accepts most vision insurance coverage plans, which can help to cut the cost down even further.
 However, this can vary, because Costco optometry offices are all independent.
 Some Costco offices don’t take insurance at all.